huhuhhhh/HEAGB/README.md

 This repository contains the data and code for our recent work:

-C. Hu and J. Luo, Decoding the Grain Boundary Thermodynamics in High-Entropy Alloys: A Data-Based Analytical Model beyond Machine Learning, https://arxiv.org/abs/2012.12865
+C. Hu and J. Luo, Data-driven prediction of grain boundary segregation and disordering in high-entropy alloys in a 5D space, Mater.
+Horiz., 2022,9, 1023-1035.
+DOI: https://doi.org/10.1039/D1MH01204E

 The current repository demonstrates the use of DBAM and ANN models for predicting GB properties for CrMnFeCoNi HEAs.